refinedev/refine/documentation/docs/api-references/components/basic-views/list.md

 ### `canCreate` and `createButtonProps`

 `canCreate` allows us to add the create button inside the `<List>` component.
-If `<Resource>` is passed a create component, refine adds the create button by default.
+If resource is passed a create component, **refine** adds the create button by default.
 If you want to customize this button you can use `createButtonProps` property like the code below.

 Create button redirects to the create page of the resource according to the value it reads from the URL.